craigmantona/GYM-project/README.md

-# GYM - a site showing all of the benefits and features of our gym.
+# GYM - my first milestone project - a site showing all of the benefits and features of our gym.

 This is my GYM website that I have made by using the skills and code from the course so far (Love running, CV, Whiskey Drop to mention a few.)